Prosecutor releases security video of Ohio judge being shot

 The video shows Jefferson County Judge Joseph Bruzzese Jr. being shot outside a courthouse in Steubenville in eastern Ohio in August 2017 by Nathaniel Richmond and then Richmond being killed by a probation officer.

-In the video, which does not have sound, Bruzzese walks toward the courthouse when Richmond approaches from a parking lot and begins firing.
+In the video, which does not have sound, Bruzzese walks toward the courthouse when Richmond approaches from a parking lot and appears to begin firing.
 Bruzzese raises his hands in self-defense, stumbles but doesn’t fall, then struggles with Richmond who appears to drop his gun.

-Bruzzese then falls into the street, then pulls a gun, begins firing and appears to hit Richmond, who limps away.
+Bruzzese then falls into the street, wields his own gun, appears to begin firing and to hit Richmond, who limps away.

 Richmond runs to his car and the judge stands, still in a shooting stance.
 Meanwhile, the officer runs from around the corner of a parking lot as Richmond pulls backward in a car.
 The officer shoots Richmond and the car stops across the parking lot.
 Remarkably, the judge - who was shot in the abdomen - stays standing and even walks across the street.